 Tiffindell Ski Resort is a fully equipped winter snow resort with state of the art snowmaking and grooming equipment, ski lifts, ski shop and ski school.
 The resort has an immaculately groomed ski area and offers three months of skiing each year during June, July and August by way of natural and man-made snow.
-Making snow is an expensive undertaking and contributes a major portion to the cost of your experience.
-Pls understand this when looking at the package rates.
+Making snow is an expensive undertaking and contributes a major portion to the cost of your experience, so we hope you understand this when looking at the package rates.
 We love skiing and would love you to share this absolutely unique experience right here in the middle of SA.
-The weather in unpredictable and Mother Nature-in-Law always has the last say.
+The weather is unpredictable and Mother Nature always has the last say.
 We cannot tell you when the conditions will be better than another time (one of our most common questions).
-From historical experience we can have skiable snow on the slopes from 1st June to end of August in an average season.
+From historical experience we can have skiable snow on the slopes from 8th June to end of August in an average season.

-The Slopes - there is a 100 wide beginner slope of 60m in length serviced by a rope tow.
+The Slopes - there is a 100m wide beginner slope of 80m in length serviced by a rope tow.
 There is a Main Slope (which would be a red run from above the Yeti Bar) and the Gully Slope, a blue run.
 Two long “button” lifts will take you back up the mountain after each run.
-Tiffindell offers slope lengths of around 1.3km in total, descending from the highest peak in the Cape Province.
+Tiffindell offers slope lengths of around 1.3km in total, descending from the highest peak in the Eastern Cape Province.
 The Main Slope gets increasingly steeper the higher you go up and has been “homologated” by The International Ski Federation (FIS) for Slalom and Giant Slalom courses.
-The first ever FIS race on the African continent was held here in the 2014 winter.
+The only FIS race on the African continent are held here annually since inception in the 2014 winter.

-The Ski Academy (ski training AND SCHOOLING AT THE RESORT for the winter) is in operation and run by 3 time Olympic skier and National Ski Coach, Alex Heath.
-Pls enquire if you have kids looking to further themselves in ski racing or perhaps become a ski instructor as a future career.
+The Ski Academy (ski training and schooling at the resort for the winter) is in operation and run by 3 time Olympic skier and South African National Ski Coach, Alex Heath.
+Please enquire if you have kids looking to further themselves in ski racing or perhaps become a ski instructor as a future career.
 Places are limited to 20 children per season.

 A snow fun-park with rails and jumps is erected on the middle island for the more adventurous ski and snowboard enthusiasts.